-Health Impacts of Long-Term Heroin Addiction
+Impact of Long-Term Heroin Addiction on Health

-If you continue to use heroin long term, physical dependence sets in.
+If you continue to use heroin long-term, physical dependence sets in.
 Your body becomes used to the drug, and your brain rewires itself based on the presence of heroin in your system.
 Drug tolerance inhibits the desired rush that accompanies heroin use.
 Eventually, you will need more and more of the drug to get high.